Resources

 Jump Tag Icon

-The National Savings Certificate (NSC), a tax-saving instrument under Section 80C of the Income Tax Act, is just one of many options available for investors seeking both returns and tax benefits.
-Let's explore how NSC compares to other popular options, including Public Provident Fund (PPF), National Pension Scheme (NPS), Equity Linked Savings Scheme (ELSS), and Fixed Deposits (FDs), by examining their interest rates, lock-in periods, and risk profiles.
+The National Savings Certificate (NSC), an instrument that helps save taxes under Section 80C of the Income Tax Act, is merely one choice out of numerous ones available for those investors wanting both returns as well as savings on tax.
+Here, let's compare how NSC rates versus other crowd-favourite ones such as Public Provident Fund (PPF), National Pension Scheme (NPS), Equity Linked Savings Scheme (ELSS), and Fixed Deposits (FDs) with regard to interest rates, lock-in terms, and risk factors.

 Tax-Saving Investments Comparison Chart